 There are several games where all players get equal play, like Around The World or Baseball Darts.
 In these games, some players prefer to go last so that they can see what their opponent’s score is and have a target to beat.

 One of the most common methods to determine who shoots first in a game of darts is to flip a coin.
 I even keep a quarter in my dart case for just this reason.

 One person flips the coin in the air, and the other player or team calls heads or tails.
 If the coin lands with the called side face up, they decide who goes first.
 If their guess was incorrect, the person who flipped the coin gets to decide.

 Diddle For The Middle

-Another common way the first player is selected to play a “Diddle for the Middle.”
-Also referred to a “middle for diddle,” each player takes a turn to throw one dart at the board.
+Another common way the first player is selected to play “Diddle for the Middle.”
+Also referred to as “middle for diddle,” each player takes a turn to throw one dart at the board.
 The closest person to get to the bullseye wins.

 If two darts appear to be equal distance from the Middle and no definitive agreement can be made on who is closer, it is best just to shoot again.

 Diddle For The Middle (alt hand)